GamesCreed

 Black Ops 6 had numerous glaring issues that were difficult to overlook.
 Unfortunately, due to these issues, many players had decided to quit the game altogether.
 Call of Duty will have to win them back and soon.
 More now than ever, especially when another titan FPS game, Battlefield 6, is coming through just next week, and its beta has already won over a large portion of players.
 So, Call of Duty will need to take things up a notch and bring their A game.

 Due to the underwhelming execution of Black Ops 6, I came into this beta with staggeringly low expectations.
-However, after a couple days of playing the beta, I can honestly say I’m actually enjoying Black Ops 7’s multiplayer.
+However, after a couple of days of playing the beta, I can honestly say I’m actually enjoying Black Ops 7’s multiplayer.
 Moreover, the game features several notable enhancements, including new weapons, score streaks, perks, and other gameplay mechanics, which make Black Ops 7 even more immersive than last year.
-We’ve gone from the 90s to 2035: meaning, the mayhem get transported to the future.
+We’ve gone from the 90s to 2035: meaning, the mayhem gets transported to the future.

 Black Ops 7, Blog, Screenshot, GamesCreed